agiletortoise/drafts-reference/topics/urls.md

 - **Examples**
   - `drafts5://x-callback-url/arrange?x-success=APP-URL`
     - Retrieves the content of the identified draft, and calls the x-success URL with the argument `text=ARRANGED-TEXT` added.

+### /refresh_text_expander {% platforms ios %}

+Convenience command which immediately launches TextExpander to trigger a refresh of the TextExpander snippet library.
+Note that this URL does not support callbacks.